 You’ll have to make some sacrifices, but you don’t have to give up everything you love to get there.
 Continue to spend within your values while working towards paying down your mortgage, or else you risk burnout.

-It may sound like a simple idea, but make sure to track your payoff progress in a visual way because it keeps it in the front of your mind.
+It sounds like a simple idea, but track your payoff progress in a visual way.
 It creates excitement when you have a visible reminder to show how well you’re doing.

-Are you ready to show your mortgage who’s boss?
 How close are you to paying off your mortgage?
 What have you sacrificed to get there?
 What are some other ways to pay off your mortgage faster you’ve seen be successful?